dward2/BME547/syllabus.md

 <evan.jelly@duke.edu>
 Office Hours: By appointment

-## Remote Learning Delivery
+## Course Delivery
-This course is being offered via remote learning.
-A computer and good internet connection are required.
-Live, interactive class periods will be held via Zoom on **Tuesdays and Thursday from  3:30 pm -- 4:15 PM**.
-Participation in the class meetings is expected.
-If this presents a problem, you must contact the instructor to make other arrangements.
+### Lecture
+Monday / Wednesday 12:00 pm to 1:15 pm
+Location:  TBD

+Attendance at lectures is an expectation of the course.
+A laptop computer for classwork is highly recommended

+### Pre-lecture videos
-Some lecture content may be delivered via pre-recorded videos that should be watched before class, with an accompanying quiz to check for understanding.
+Some content will be delivered via pre-recorded videos that should be watched before class, with an accompanying quiz to check for understanding.
 Please see the "Attendance / Participation" section below for more information.

-There will also be some "daily assignments" that will be conducted either during class or will be expected to be completed before the next class.
-If prior permission has been obtained to miss a class, these daily assignments can be done at a different time, but will be expected to be completed before the next assigned class period.
+### Official course communication
 Sakai will be used for official course communication.

-Zoom meeting links will be posted in Sakai.
+### Assignments
 A variety projects will be assigned throughout the semester.
 The description of these assignments will be posted in Sakai and also in this GitHub repo.
 Assignments will be turned in via a GitHub Classroom repository.